-Understanding the Tax Effects of Capital Gains
+The Tax Effects of Capital Gains and Capital Losses

 Corporations often invest in long-term securities for the purpose of creating value.
 However, long-term assets create a type of option that allows a corporation to decide when the value of the asset should be realized for tax purposes.
 This so called tax-timing option gives corporations the flexibility to decide when the gains or losses from an investment are realized.

 When corporations invest in long-term assets, the gain or loss from the asset is taxed only when the asset is sold or the value of the asset is realized by the firm.
-Long-term is typically defined as any asset that is held for
+Long-term is typically defined as any asset that is held for one year or longer.
+Otherwise, the investment in the asset is considered short-term.

 Suppose a corporation buys stock in another company and holds it for five year.
 Since the stock is held for a year or longer, it is considered a long-term asset.
 Throughout the holding of the stock, its value fluctuates as the underlying company to which it belongs operates and realizes varying levels of profitability.